-Subsections (b) and (c) establish a higher monetary penalty for a subsequent violation occurring within [three] years of a first violation.
-If the subsequent violation occurs more than [three] years after the earlier violation, subsection (c) does not apply and the violation is treated under subsection (b) as a first violation.
-Subsection (d) limits the total penalty that may apply for multiple violations.
-Subsection (d)(1) generally applies to violations related to shipping and is intended the limit the aggregate penalty for a violator that makes dozens or hundreds of shipments per day.
+Subsections (b) and (c) establish a higher monetary penalty for a subsequent violation occurring within three years of a first violation.
+If the subsequent violation occurs more than three years after the earlier violation, subsection (c) does not apply and the violation is treated under subsection (b) as a first violation.
+Subsections (d) and (e) limit the total penalty that may apply for multiple violations.
+Subsection (d) generally applies to violations related to shipping and is intended the limit the aggregate penalty for a violator that makes dozens or hundreds of shipments per day.
 The provision also specifies that the penalty for failure to maintain an agent for service of process is assessed per day.
-Subsection (d)(2) applies to violations that are occasional and discrete, like failure to file a monthly report or provide required records upon request.
-The state may wish to assess the impact of subsection (d)(1) when determining the
+Subsection (e) applies to violations that are occasional and discrete, like failure to file a monthly report or provide required records upon request.
+The state may wish to assess the impact of subsection (d) when determining the appropriate amount of the penalty under subsections (b) and (c) for a violation identified in subsection (a)(1)(A) and (a)(2)(A).

-1 appropriate amount of the penalty under subsections (b) and (c) for a violation identified in 2 3 subsection (a)(1)(A) and (a)(2)(A).
-4 The penalties imposed under this section are imposed by a court.
-The act does not include 5 any provision specifying who may bring a court enforcement proceeding.
-Depending on the 6 state, the action might be brought by the attorney general, a district attorney or city attorney, or 7 the regulatory agency.
-This act presumes that each state will continue to rely on existing law that 8 specifies which agencies or governmental units may bring an enforcement action.
-9 10 [Section 11.
-Rulemaking Authority 11 The [commission] may adopt rules under [cite to state administrative procedure act] to 12 administer, enforce, implement, or interpret this [act], including rules concerning: 13 (1) a form under this [act]; 14 (2) the method for submitting a registration application, or cancelling registration, 15 as a fulfillment provider; [and] 16 (3) the method and deadline for filing a report, including the format of an 17 electronic report[;] [and] 18 [(4) appointing and maintaining an agent for service of process [;] [and]] [(5) due process in administrative proceedings[; and 19 20 (6) a definition of, or guidelines for determining, [good cause] under [cite to 21 Sections of this [act] that include reference to [good cause]].]
-22 Legislative Note: A state should include this section only if the state's administrative procedure 23 act does not provide adequate rulemaking authority to the commission.
-A state should include 24 paragraph (6) only if it enacts the bracketed language referring to "good cause" in Section 3(g) 25 or 8(c).
-26 27 Section 12.
-Uniformity of Application and Construction 28 In applying and construing this uniform act, a court shall consider the promotion of 29 uniformity of the law among jurisdictions that enact it.
-30 Section 13.
-Relation to Electronic Signatures in Global and National Commerce Act
+The penalties imposed under this section are imposed by a court.
+The act does not include any provision specifying who may bring a court enforcement proceeding.
+Depending on the state, the action might be brought by the attorney general, a district attorney or city attorney, or the regulatory agency.
+This act presumes that each state will continue to rely on existing law that specifies which agencies or governmental units may bring an enforcement action.

+[Section 11.
+Rulemaking Authority

+The [commission] may adopt rules under [cite to state administrative procedure act] to administer, enforce, implement, or interpret this [act], including rules concerning:

+- (1) a form under this [act]; - (2) the method for submitting an application for registration, or cancelling registration, as a fulfillment provider; [and] - (3) the method and deadline for filing a report, including the format of an electronic report[;] [and] - [(4) appointing and maintaining an agent for service of process[;] [and]] - [(5) due process in administrative proceeding[; and - (6) a definition of, or guidelines for determining, [good cause] under [cite to provisions of this [act] that refer to [good cause]].]

+Legislative Note: A state should include this section only if the state's administrative procedure act does not provide adequate rulemaking authority to the commission.

+A state should include paragraph (6) only if it enacts the bracketed language referring to "good cause" in Section 3(h) or 8(c).

+Section 12.
+Uniformity of Application and Construction

+In applying and construing this uniform act, a court shall consider the promotion of uniformity of the law among jurisdictions that enact it.

+Section 13.
+Relation to Electronic Signatures in Global and National Commerce Act described in 15 U.S.C.
+Section 7003(b).